All Episodes

 Started a long time ago.

-And when you look at the IG report, and you look at these horrible FBI people talking about we got to get them out, uh insurance policies.
+And when you look at the IG report and you look at these horrible FBI people talking about we got to get them out, insurance policies, you know, the insurance policy is just in case she loses, meaning crooked Hillary, who's crooked as a $3 bill.

 Just in case Crooked Hillary loses, we've got an insurance policy.